relaxtakenotes/tf2-dwr/README.md

 It's more of a meme than a serious mod, because VScript is really limited.
 For example in this version explosion reverb is not present, because there's (seemingly) no way to detect explosions.

-You can run this on any map locally by running "script_execute dwr".
+Drop the dynamic_weapon_reverb folder into the custom directory.
+Now you can run this on any map by running "script_execute dwr".

 Since there's a buncha expensive calculations you'll have a console full of warnings such as this: "SCRIPT PERF WARNING --- 'CheckWeaponFire' ran long at 4.318995ms".
 Deal with it :tm: